In defining what constitutes reliability as it applies to the responsiveness of logistics functions, Joint Publication 4.0 on Joint Logistics states:

 To that end, the DoD supply chain stakeholders and customers have established time-definite delivery (TDD) standards for the wholesale supply and distribution system.
 These standards apply to delivery of materiel to requisitioning customers within the Department of Defense.
 The standards are presented in two formats.

-The first format presents standards as negotiated by the U.S. Transportation Command (TRANSCOM) with distribution stakeholders from the service providers’ perspective and approved by the Distribution Steering Group.
-These standards are negotiated between distribution providers, suppliers, and Combatant Commands and used to measure the performance of providers in moving materiel from storage sites to customer locations based on transportation mode and priority.
+The first format presents standards as negotiated by the U.S. Transportation Command (USTRANSCOM) with distribution stakeholders from the service providers’ perspective and approved by the Distribution Steering Group.
+These standards are coordinated between distribution providers, suppliers, and Combatant Commands and used to measure the performance of the distribution network in shipping materiel from storage sites to customer locations based on supplier location, transportation mode and consignee location (country).
 To review these standards select FY19 Distribution Steering Group Approved Time Definite Delivery Standards.